Safety means turning off the whole Mariner Project.

 The Mariner East 2 is not like a normal pipeline

-It carries exceptionally dangerous ethane, propane, butane, and pentane, materials called Highly Volatile Liquids.
+It carries exceptionally dangerous ethane, propane, butane, and pentane, materials that are called Highly Volatile Liquids.
 It does not carry ‘natural gas’ that we’d typically use to heat our homes or operate a kitchen stove.
 When super-pressurized in the pipeline, highly volatile liquids are in the liquid state.
 However, once a leak occurs, these chemicals vaporize, becoming a low-lying cloud of explosive, odorless gas.
 They do not disperse into the air.
 They travel with the wind.
 And once they find an ignition source, they explode.

-- There is no oversight of the placement of the pipeline
+There is no oversight of the placement of the pipeline

 Sunoco’s safety record